 Anecdotally speaking, Wisconsinites know that we consume large amounts of brandy – mostly due to the state's signature cocktail, the brandy Old Fashioned.
-Upon investigation, a few sources reported that Wisconsin imports 50 percent of the world's brandy.
-This may sound high, but according to California-based Korbel, the top brandy maker in the United States, these numbers align with their annual sales.
+Upon investigation, we found that Wisconsin alone imports 50 percent of Korbel's brandy, according to California-based Korbel, the top brandy maker in the United States.

 "Wisconsin is our number one state and responsible for more than half of our brandy sales," says Margie Healy, director of public relations for the California-based Korbel.
 "We sold 272,869 cases of Korbel Brandy in 2019 and 148,041 of those cases were sold in Wisconsin.
 Again, this is HALF of our total production."

 Healy says California is a distant second in brandy consumption followed by Minnesota, Kentucky and Florida.